 Well-designed and positioned shade can significantly reduce UVR from the sun and is an important preventative measure to help reduce these risks

 The best shade is found inside buildings where reflected and diffuse UVR are completely blocked.
-But if you are outdoors, shade can be provided by trees, shrubs or shadows cast from nearby buildings or objects, by awnings, tents and shade sails.
+However, if you are outdoors, shade can be provided by trees, shrubs or shadows cast from nearby buildings or objects, by awnings, tents and shade sails.
 It can be permanent, temporary or portable.

 During times where sun protection is advised (when the UV index is 3 and above) use a combination of the five sun protection measures: Slip on sun protective clothing, Slop on sunscreen, Slap on a hat, Seek shade and Slide on sunglasses.

 For most of the day there is as much scattered solar UVR from the sky as there is from the direct sun.
 For best protection, both direct and scattered solar UVR need to be considered.

 The shade coverage depends on the positioning of the structure and the person under the structure with respect to the sun.
-Generally shade structures of larger area offer more protection than smaller ones.
+Generally, shade structures of larger area offer more protection than smaller ones.
 There are also other considerations for a shade structure include variations in design, height of the shade canopy above the person, deterioration of the materials, the direction of the sunlight and the physical location of the person (e.g. at the centre is more shaded than the under the edge of the shade).
 As a rule of thumb, the less sky that is visible the greater the protection from scattered solar UVR.

 Although shade is helpful, a combination of the five sun protective measures will be required if a person is outside during times where sun protection is advised.

 UVR can also be reflected from surfaces such as snow, water and buildings.
 Hard surfaces such as steel, glass and concrete reflect more UVR than soft surfaces such as soil or grass.
 Lighter colours are more reflective than darker colours.